bekk/bekk-christmas/post/functional/functors-redux.md

 ## The functor laws

 Unlike my vague explanation in the previous article a functor is actually a very spesific thing and is defined by rules or properties the context has to adhere to.
-These laws come from mathematics, spesifically a branch called Category Theory.
+These laws come from mathematics, specifically a branch called Category Theory.
 This is an area that I will not claim much knowledge of but great minds have found similarities between this particular part of mathematics and what we do in programming.

-In addition to having a `map` function, functors needs to follow some rules.
+In addition to having the `map` function, functors needs to follow some rules.
 The rules for functors are often called the functor laws.
 I'm not completely sure why.
 It might have something to do with math and also its sounds very sophisticated. :P Lets get in on the sophistication!

 ### 1. Law of preservation of identity